Excel Weekly News from Contextures June 24, 2014

 This course has more than 200 videos -- beginner, intermediate and advanced level -- along with practice workbooks, finance business cases, and 12 months of personal support.
 Each short lesson is clear, and easy to follow.
 Work through the lessons at your own pace, and track your progress.
 The course is an excellent value, at a surprisingly low price.

 See the course details, and watch sample videos here: Xtreme Pivot Table Course.
-When you buy the course, use the coupon code CONTEXTURES for a 10% discount.

 In a workbook, there might be sheets that can stay hidden some of the time.
 In this example, the workbook is used to create and print orders.
 If the shipment is going to Canada, an Export Form needs to be printed too.
 If you select a different country from the drop down, the sheet is automatically hidden